MacKentoch/react-redux-graphql-apollo-bootstrap-webpack-starter/README.md

 - you can define you own schema (*not needed for this starter to run*).
 But I suggest you have a look on well written `tutorials` to get more familiar with the schema designer.

-**GraphiQL is integrated in Scaphold so, discover and train predefined graphQL queries and mutations:**
+**GraphiQL is integrated in Scaphold so discover and train predefined graphQL queries and mutations:**

 ![graphiQL_overview.png](https://raw.githubusercontent.com/MacKentoch/react-redux-graphql-apollo-bootstrap-webpack-starter/master/print_screens/graphiQL_overview.png)

-**Configure starter application:**
+### Configure starter application:

 In Scaphold click on `My API` and `copy your application link`.